nutria22/LoadingScreen-for-fivem/README.md

 # Usage
  - Download or clone the repository.
  - Customize the settings in the "config.js" file, including the list of YouTube videos you want to play.
- - Open the index.html file in a browser.

 # Note
  - Videos must comply with copyright policies and must not be private.